 Margot Weiss is currently working on a book based on multisited ethnographic fieldwork with queer left activists in New York City, Chicago, the Twin Cities, and Montreal.
-Visions of Sexual Justice explores the possibilities and parameters of a radical political imagination at a time of economic crisis and precarity.
+Queer Otherwise: Making Knowledge at the Boundaries of Academia and Activism explores the possibilities and parameters of a radical political imagination at a time of economic crisis and precarity.
 The research was made possible through the support of a Wenner-Gren Post-Ph.D.
 Research Grant and Osmundsen Initiative Award and a CLAGS Joan Heller-Diane Bernard Senior Fellowship in Lesbian and Gay Studies.

 Radical and Left Queer Organizations

 Queers for Economic Justice (QEJ) (closed).
 QEJ was a progressive non-profit organization committed to promoting justice in a context of sexual and gender liberation, with the goal of challenging and changing the systems that create poverty and economic injustice in our communities, and promoting an economic system that embraces sexual and gender diversity.

 Gender JUST (Justice United for Societal Transformation) develops the leadership and power of diverse Queer Chicagoans through a commitment to racial, economic and gender justice, and the vibrant resistance cultures of our communities!

 Against Equality is an online archive, publishing, and arts collective focused on critiquing mainstream gay and lesbian politics.
 As queer thinkers, writers and artists, we are committed to dislodging the centrality of equality rhetoric and challenging the demand for inclusion in the institution of marriage, the US military, and the prison industrial complex via hate crimes legislation.
 We want to reinvigorate the queer political imagination with fantastic possibility!